• Art magazine

 Important works Frieda and Diego Rivera (1931)

-Biography and important stations in Frida Kahlo's life
+Biography and important milestones in the life of Frida Kahlo

 Born in Mexico City in 1907

-Frida Kahlo, who rose to the icon of the art world over the course of the 20th century, was relatively inconspicuous in Coyoacán , a district of Mexico City, in 1907.
+Frida Kahlo, who rose to become an icon of the art world during the 20th century, was born relatively inconspicuously in 1907 in Coyoacán , a district of Mexico City.
 Her mother was the talented painter Mathilde Calderón de Kahlo and her father the photographer Carl Wilhelm Kahlo, who came from Germany.

 Her full name was Magdalena Carmen Frida Kahlo Calderón .
-Your first name was not chosen by chance - he was taken over by her grandfather and should underline her German origin.
+Her first name was not chosen at random – it was adopted from her paternal grandfather and was intended to emphasize her German heritage.

-The family was in the middle of a real wild time: When Frida was born, the Mexican revolution out, a huge political change that turned the whole country upside down.
-This historical background has shaped Frida's life and her art forever.
+The family was right in the middle of a truly turbulent time: When Frida was born, the Mexican Revolution out, a massive political upheaval that transformed the entire country.
+This historical backdrop shaped Frida's life and her art forever.

-At some point the artist decided that 1910 (the beginning of the Mexican Revolution) should be her year of birth.
+At some point, the artist decided that 1910 (the beginning of the Mexican Revolution) should be her birth year.

 I've always had a very special relationship with my father.
-We shared so many wonderful moments and he was always there for me when I needed it.
-It is simply indescribable how much it means to me and how much
+We've shared so many wonderful moments together, and he's always been there for me when I needed him.
+It's simply indescribable how much he means to me and how much

-Frida Kahlo grew up with three sisters, Matilde, Adriana and Cristina.
-She also had two half -sisters from her father's previous marriage, Maria Luisa and Margarita.
-Her little brother Guillermo unfortunately died a few days after her birth.
-Frida Kahlo was particularly closely connected to her younger sister Cristina.
+Frida Kahlo grew up with three sisters: Matilde, Adriana, and Cristina.
+She also had two half-sisters from her father's previous marriage, Maria Luisa and Margarita.
+Her younger brother, Guillermo, sadly died just a few days after her birth.
+Frida Kahlo was especially close to her younger sister, Cristina.

 Frida Kahlo at the age of 19, photographed by Guillermo Kahlo (1926)